aekiss/HCP-Data-CFD-2023/README.md

 There are three prerequisites, two to access NCI resources, and one to get the jupyter python notebooks.

-*All* perequisites need to be completed **WELL BEFORE** the day of tutorial.
+*All* perequisites need to be completed **BEFORE** the tutorial.
 We only have 90 min for the tutorial, and there will not be time to do administration *and* follow the tutorial.

 ## NCI Account